 At the heart of Royce is a culture that respects diversity, engenders trust, and supports the success of individuals and institutions.
 Each Partner institution facilitates a collaborative network, incorporating industry, academia and other stakeholders in the materials community.

 We recognise the power of connecting people and ideas, and aspire to be an international flagship for materials scientists.

 CEO, Henry Royce Institute

 Salary: £41,526 – £51,034 Per annum

 Hours per week: Full Time

-Contract Duration: Starting as soon as possible for 4.5 years in the first instance
+Contract Duration: 3 years in the first instance

 The EPSRC NAME Programme Grant is led by the University of Manchester with partners at the University of Leeds and Imperial College London and is aligned to Royce’s Atoms to Devices research theme.
 It represents a >£9M investment that aims to revolutionise the design and delivery of functionality on demand at the nanoscale within advanced materials.
 Providing new world-leading capabilities, NAME will transform the ability to exploit spin and photonics; address and harness thermal interactions; realise designer materials for quantum technologies (QTs); and in so doing, shape the UK and international advanced functional materials landscape.